Samsung Wallet vs. Google Wallet

 Samsung Wallet launched in mid-June, while Google Wallet arrived in mid-July.
 However, Google's new payment app is available in more places and on more devices.

-Google Wallet is available in over 40 countries (listed at that link), provided you have an Android phone with NFC support.
+Google Wallet is available in 60 countries and counting (listed at that link), provided you have an Android phone with NFC support.
 It's also available on Wear OS watches for easy tap-to-pay, including the Samsung Galaxy Watch 5 — even though its default payment app is Samsung Pay.
 It'll even come to new Fitbit watches.

 As for Samsung Wallet, it's specifically available through the Galaxy Store, which means you'll only be able to download it on Samsung phones.
 It's also the default tap-to-pay option on Samsung's watches like the Galaxy Watch 4 and Galaxy Watch 5 Pro.